 How confident were the Beatles in what they had and how they played it when they entered EMI Studios in February 1963 to record their now debut album, Please Please Me?

 Revisiting Pink Floyd’s Last LP With Roger Waters, ‘The Final Cut’

 Is it Pink Floyd’s worst album or Roger Waters’ best solo LP?
 We explore the thorny history of this complicated album.

-30 Years Ago: The Beatles Collect Their Singles and More on ‘Past Masters’
+When the Beatles Collected Singles and More on ‘Past Masters’

 EMI's decision to overhaul the Beatles catalog in 1987, spurred by the CD revolution, was a long time coming.